 An opportunity for student composers, lyricists, and playwrights to collaborate in adapting dramatic scenes into songs for the musical stage.
 Students write and perform their original work in a class setting and critique the work of their peers with supervision from the instructor.
 Students also discuss and analyze major works from the musical theater and opera repertoire.
 The class emphasizes storytelling and dramatic writing through song, promotes innovation, and is open to writers of diverse musical styles.

-The songwriting major will learn the necessary techniques to utilize current MIDI and audio technology in the production of professional-quality song demos, including intermediate to advanced skills and concepts of MIDI, synthesis, multitrack recording, mixing, and sound processing.
-Building on technology skills, this course will focus on musical approaches to the effective assembly and arranging of sound materials using a music-writing workstation.
-In addition to class meetings, students will be expected to schedule weekly supervised individual hands-on time for practice and assignments in the Professional Writing MIDI Lab.
+The songwriting major will learn the necessary techniques and musical insight to self-produce your songs utilizing current audio and MIDI technology in the making of professional-quality song recordings.
+This includes intermediate to advanced skills and concepts of multitrack recording, mixing, virtual instruments, and sound processing.
+Building on technology skills, this course will focus the producers skills set and why songwriters need to internalize and embrace the musical approaches to an effective assembly and arranging of sound materials.
+In addition to class meetings, students will be expected to schedule and attend weekly supervised individual hands-on time for practice and project assignments in the Professional Writing MIDI Lab and connected recording studio.

 This course provides detailed study of professional song production in a range of popular styles, allowing students to understand what makes a successful track work.
 Using successful tracks as standards for artistic and musical reference, students, by means of a hands-on approach, will develop and integrate a variety of synthesis techniques and DSP applications to creatively enhance their original song productions.